Hear the Pitch

 - Sexperto’s website increases demand for sexual health and primary care services, which appeals to insurers and clinics and hospitals.

 - Sexperto will target public and private-sector customers, beginning in other Colombian cities and will expand to additional Central and South American markets with strong ministries of health and primary care systems.

-- Awards: Mass Challenge Finalist, One Young World Summit, Babson College Summer Venture Program
+- Entrepreneurship networks: Mass Challenge Finalist, One Young World Summit, Babson College Summer Venture Program

 - Media: El Tiempo, RCN Radio, Civico, Salud Capital, El Espectador, Valaguela